GenFace: A Large-Scale Fine-Grained Face Forgery Benchmark and Cross Appearance-Edge Learning: Experiments

 {\bfseries \parindent{0em} Depth of edge transformer encoder and the number of multi-grained appearance-edge transformer blocks.} We inspected the effect of the depth of the edge transformer encoder.
 As shown in Table~\ref{tab21}, we observed that the performance of CAEL gradually grows with the increase of edge transformer blocks.
 The AUC achieves the maximum when three blocks are involved.
 We also observed the impacts of the number of the MAET on detection performance by varying the depth $K$, and other parameters remain unchanged.
 Using more than four transformer blocks in MAET increases FLOPs and parameters without any improvement in accuracy.
 We suspected that too many blocks would lead to information redundancy, thus reducing the representation ability.

-{\bfseries \parindent{0em} Robustness analysis.} We aimed to evaluate the robustness of detectors against diverse unseen image distortions by training them on GenFace, and testing their performance on FF++ \cite{Jiang2020DeeperForensics}.
-We tested models on different image corruptions with a series of intensity levels, including saturation adjustments, contrast modifications, block-wise distortions, white Gaussian noise addition, blurring, pixelation, and video compression using the H.264 codec.
-When applying corruptions of varying intensities, the changes of AUC for all techniques are shown in Fig.~\ref{fig15}.
-The statistics show that our model consistently outperforms all other methods for all types of image corruption.
+{\bfseries \parindent{0em} Robustness analysis.} We aimed to evaluate the robustness of detectors against diverse unseen image distortions by training them on GenFace, and testing their performance on various distorted images from \cite{DF1.0}.
+Eight types of perturbations are included, each of which is divided into five intensities.
+As Fig.~\ref{fig15} illustrates, we tested models on different image corruptions with a series of severities, including saturation adjustments, contrast modifications, block-wise distortions, white Gaussian noise addition, blurring, pixelation, JPEG compression, and video compression using the H.264 codec.
+A severity of 0 means that no degradation is applied.